Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Methodology

-In this study, we utilize the widely used HumanEval~\cite{chen2021evaluating} to collect code generation errors made by LLMs.
+In this study, we utilize the widely used HumanEval benchmark~\cite{chen2021evaluating} to collect code generation errors made by LLMs.
 HumanEval includes 164 hand-written Python programming tasks, each accompanied by an average of 7.7 unit tests.
-These tasks involve language comprehension, reasoning, algorithms, and simple mathematics.
-For each task, We prompted each LLM with the original prompt from HumanEval and greedy decoding with the temperature set to 0.
-Then, we executed the test cases to identify incorrect solutions for the generated code solutions.
-We also performed a round of manual checks to find solutions that pass test cases but are not fully correct, since some tasks may not have sufficient test cases.
-In the end, we identified a total of 558 incorrect code solutions generated by the six models.
+These tasks involve language comprehension, reasoning, algorithms, and simple mathematics. \responseline{For each task, we followed the common practice in benchmarking the performance of code LLMs~\cite{nijkamp2022codegen, fried2022incoder, li2023starcoder} to prompt each LLM with the original prompt from HumanEval, which includes a task description and several exemplary test cases (2.7 on average). \responseline{While there are more advanced prompting strategies to augment LLMs for code generation, we are more interested in the innate capability of LLMs as the first step to understanding their limitations.
+Nevertheless, we discuss this as a threat to validity in Sec.~\ref{sec:threats}.} We also used greedy decoding with the temperature set to 0 to ensure the reproducibility of our results.} Then, we executed the test cases to identify incorrect solutions.
+We also performed a round of manual checks to find solutions that pass test cases but are not fully correct since some tasks may not have sufficient test cases. \responseline{We found 19 such cases.
+Example~\ref{exp-incorrect-pass-all-test} shows an incorrect solution generated by GPT-3.5, which fails to handle the case where \texttt{x} is 0.
+In this scenario, the output should be \texttt{"0"} instead of an empty string.
+However, such test cases are absent in the HumanEval benchmark.} In the end, we identified a total of 557 incorrect code solutions generated by the six models.
+Table~\ref{table:model_table} shows the distribution.